Become a Healthcare Thought Leader With an Online Nursing Degree

 The Role of Online Nursing Degree Programs

 In order to become nurse leaders, registered nurses need the timely training and in-demand skills taught in graduate-level nursing degree programs like a Master of Science in Nursing (MSN) program.
 Some MSN programs offer a variety of specializations to help you align your interests with your career goals.
-Those specializations may include leadership and management, nursing education, nursing informatics, family nurse practitioner, adult-gerontology primary care nurse practitioner, and adult-gerontology acute care nurse practitioner, psychiatric and mental health nurse practitioner, and public health nursing.
+Those specializations may include leadership and management, nursing education, nursing informatics, family nurse practitioner, adult-gerontology primary care nurse practitioner, adult-gerontology acute care nurse practitioner, psychiatric and mental health nurse practitioner, pediatric nurse practitioner, and public health nursing.

 Doctoral Degrees for Nurse Leaders